c0c0n3/spring-doh/README.md

 goodies such as Mock MVC.
 Shake well and drink irresponsibly; recommended for sundowners.

-The code in `app.util` is some general-purpose stuff I ended up writing myself as I went along because my Google searches for better options failed me.
+The code in `util` is some general-purpose stuff I ended up writing myself as I went along because my Google searches for better options failed me.
 Grab if you think it could be any useful to you too.

 All the code in this repository is Java 8 with heavy use of Java's very own flavour of streams and dysfunctional programming.